shiwano/submarine/README.md

 # Submarine

-A mobile game that is made with Unity3D and RoR, WebSocket server written in Go.
+A mobile game that is made with Unity3D, RoR, and WebSocket server written in Go.

 **NOTE: This repository does not include fee-charging assets of the Asset Store.**